Updated on May 19th, 2022 by Felix Martinez

 Zoom enables users to attend the same meeting in a scalable and easy-to-deploy platform.
 Zoom is mostly concentrated in the US, but is a global company, selling its services all over the world.

-The company counts an enormous number of organizations among its client list, including educational institutions, entertainment and media companies, financial firms, governments, healthcare companies, manufacturers, nonprofits, retailers, and also individuals.
+The company counts an enormous number of organizations among its client list, including educational institutions, entertainment, media companies, financial firms, governments, healthcare companies, manufacturers, nonprofits, retailers, and also individuals.

-Zoom reported second-quarter earnings on August 31st, and results showed another quarter of staggering growth.
-Total revenue was up 355% year-over-year to $664 million, as Zoom continues to show unbelievable rates of growth.
+Zoom reported fourth-quarter earnings on February 28st 2022, and results showed another quarter of growth.
+Total revenue was up 21% year-over-year to $1,071.4 million, as Zoom continues to show fantastic rates of growth.
 Revenue growth was driven by acquiring new customers and expanding its services across existing customers.

-This led to much higher operating income, which was $277 million on an adjusted basis, up from just $20.7 million in the year-ago period.
-Adjusted operating margin came in at 41.7% of revenue on an adjusted basis.
-Earnings came to $275 million on a net adjusted basis, or $0.92 per share.
-This was up from $24 million and $0.08 per share, respectively, in the same period last year.
+This led to a much higher operating income for the year, which was $1,063 million on an adjusted basis, up from just $659 million in 20220.
+The adjusted operating margin came in at 40.4% of revenue on an adjusted basis for the fiscal year 2021.
+Earnings came to $1,549 million on a net adjusted basis or $5.07 per share.
+This was up from $995 million and $3.34 per share, respectively, in the same full year of 2020.

-Zoom is also producing a lot of cash, as free cash flow soared from $17 million in last year’s Q2 to $373 million in this year’s Q2, as the company ended the quarter with $1.5 billion in cash and equivalents.
+Zoom is also producing a lot of cash, as free cash flow went from $2,240 million in 2020 to $1,062 million last year.
 This is the sort of cash generation that would be needed to pay a dividend to shareholders over the long-term, should Zoom be able to keep up the pace.

-Zoom guided for full-year revenue to be ~$2.38 billion, and expects increased churn in the second half of the year from customers that purchased subscriptions in the first quarter.
-The company also expects $2.40 to $2.47 in earnings-per-share for the year.
+Zoom guided for full-year revenue for the fiscal year 2023 to be ~$4.53 billion and expects increased churn in the second half of the year from customers that purchased subscriptions in the first quarter.
+The company also expects $3.45 to $3.51 in earnings-per-share for the year.

 Looking forward, it may be difficult for Zoom to continue the pace it has shown in 2020.
-Zoom was in the right place at the right time as the pandemic has massively accelerated adoption of its services among consumers and businesses.
-However, even with that being the case, Zoom is expected to grow revenue at ~30% annually for at least the next five years, building up on the foundation it has created in 2020.
+Zoom was in the right place at the right time as the pandemic has massively accelerated the adoption of its services among consumers and businesses.
+However, even with that being the case, Zoom is expected to grow revenue by ~25% annually for at least the next five years, building upon the foundation it has created in 2020.

 This massive growth should accrue for Zoom through the shift from organizations meeting an immediate business need – as they did earlier this year under lockdown conditions – to supporting a future work-from-anywhere strategy.
 Some very large companies have announced they will now allow their employees to be remote from anywhere they choose forever, essentially abandoning the former model of having people congregate in office buildings.
 While it remains to be seen if this becomes widespread, it certainly appears to be favoring strong growth for Zoom and its competitors.